Mikescher/ProjectLawfulEbook/README.md

    because I didn't want to write my own scraper (thanks to github.com/QuartzLibrary)
  - Then I hacked together a bit of C# code to generate epub files
  - All external images (and optionally avatars) are included in the epub
- - I went through all teh avatar files and made them squares (simplified my css, and looked better - most were already squares or almost-squares)
+ - I went through all the avatar files and made them squares (simplified my css, and looked better - most were already squares or almost-squares)
  - Various properties of the final file/layout can be changed, I generated the variants I found useful, but if anyone wants something special it should be enough to close the repo, edit `Program.cs` and run `make`

 ## Variants